97.3%

 “I want to understand,” Armond continued.
 “The human cost of progress.
 It’s important to me.
 More important than most people realize.”

-The expensive suit.
-The calm face.
-The eyes that gave nothing away.
+The expensive suit, the calm face, the eyes that gave nothing away.

 “Why?”
 Steven asked.